 |Anna Kagumulo Tibaijuka (File photo)|

-The crackdown comes at a time when Zimbabwe is facing its worst economic crisis since independence in 1980, when Mr. Mugabe took office.
+The crackdown comes as Zimbabwe is experiencing its worst economic and political crises since independence in 1980, when Mr. Mugabe came into office.
 Unemployment stands at more than 80 percent, and inflation at more than 100 percent.

 The government claims the clampdown is necessary to clean up urban areas.
 It also wants to root out illegal traders, who officials accuse of hoarding basic necessities, which are in short supply, for sale on the black market, and illegal currency traders.

 On Monday, the United States called Zimbabwe's action against the shanty dwellers as a tragic crime.